 This week, a long awaited feature was announced.
-Multi-stage pipelines in Azure DevOps with YAML have gone into public preview.
+YAML Multi-stage pipelines in Azure DevOps have gone into public preview.

 So what’s the big deal?
 Well I am very excited as this is one step further to a completely coded deployment that can easily be reused, while Azure DevOps provides security, auditing and structure.
 The deployment of the code now becomes code that can be managed, shared and developed as such.
 These developments are what gets Infrastructure as Code and Azure DevOps to be an Enterprise solution.